EstherOA/improved-spork/README.md

 * CSS

 # Folder Structure
-* src - this contains the index.html file and style.css pages for the creation of the site
+* /src - this contains the index.html file and mystyles.css pages for the creation of the site
-* images - these contain the custom vectors and graphics for this landing page made using Figma
+* /images - these contain the custom vectors and graphics for this landing page made using Figma
-* screenshots - This contains screenshots of the home, about and contact pages
+* /screenshots - This contains screenshots of the home, about and contact pages